lajm-programming/introduction-to-python-2023/Week01/Week01_Tasks.md

 - 25 - 30: overweight range
 - 30 and more: obesity

-(a) Write the program in Python that (a) computes person's body mass index, (b) displays it on the screen, and (c) prints the conclusion based on BMI range.
+Write the program in Python that does the following things

+(a) asks the user to enter height in meters, and weight in kg;

+(b) computes person's body mass index;

+(c) displays it on the screen;

+(e) prints the conclusion based on BMI range;